Orion00/startup/notes.md

 -Find new font family
 -Make the active page darker on nav bar
 (JS)
--(Campaign Log) Finish other 3 buttons
+-(Campaign Log) Switch to new campaign when creating new campaign -(Campaign Log) Save when hitting enter
--(Campaign Log) Modal checks if investigator name is legal -Save username in local cache
--(Drink Pointer) Protect the spin from being spammed.
+-(Campaign Log) Modal checks if investigator name is legal -(Campaign Log) Fix adding more than 1 duplicate campaign breaks things -(Drink Pointer) Protect the spin from being spammed.
 Generated a 0 and that causes crashes?
+-(Chaos Bag) Make Adding token not jumpy when it doesn't exist (Make it invisible?)
--(Chaos Bag) Save token bag in local cache/database -(Index) Theme change (local cache save theme name and then assets look to that) -(Notes) Char limit to renaming note pads
+-(Index) Theme change (local cache save theme name and then manually change every src to use that folder) -(Notes) Char limit to renaming note pads
--(Notes) Connect clear and save buttons to database
+-(Notes) Connect clear and save buttons to database -(Notes) Fix adding more than 1 duplicate notepad name breaks things

 DB should store campaign log and chaos bag in Campaign folder.
 Last played date and time and notepad should be per player.